The Pianist 2: The Screenplay Adapted From Bei La's Novel Becomes Ronald Harwood's Swan Song

 (MENAFN- EIN Presswire)

-SHANGHAI,CHINA, February 7, 2024 /EINPresswire / -- Recently, Bei La expressed her anticipation in Beverly Hills, Los Angeles, for the movie The Pianist 2.
+UNITED KINGDOM, February 8, 2024 /EINPresswire / -- Recently, Bei La expressed her anticipation in Beverly Hills, Los Angeles, for the movie The Pianist 2.
 The screenplay of this movie is adapted by Sir Ronald Harwood from Bei La's novel The Cursed Piano.
 Bei La believes that this film will become an epical film paying tribute not only to the late renowned British playwright but also calling for peace and love of humanity.

 On September 8, 2020, the British Broadcasting Corporation (BBC) reported the passing away of Sir Ronald Harwood, acclaimed contemporary playwright and Oscar winner for Best Adapted Screenplay for The Pianist.
 He passed away at the age of 85.